Emulator Issues #5620

 If you still really badly wanted to remove the GUI option you could at least change the ini for that game to include Lock Threads to Cores.

-Updated by scientificraver over 11 years ago
+Updated by scientificraver about 12 years ago

 No!
 Instead of being removed it should be enabled by default for all games and then may be hidden.
 On my CoreI7 Sandy Bridge this option always provides a significant boost in Win7x64, especially with CPU heavy games like SMG or Zelda SS.

-Updated by delroth over 11 years ago
+Updated by delroth about 12 years ago

 Can you provide any benchmark showing a performance increase with LTtC?